-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-\paragraph{Image-based Control.} To answer the first question and verify analyses about TDR, we first consider lots of different task combinations in DeepMind control suite (DMC)~\cite{tassa2018deepmind}.
-These task combinations include (1) two task combinations of \textbf{Walker-stand$\&$walk}~\cite{mu2022ctrlformer} and \textbf{Acrobot-swingup$\&$sparse}, which share the same optimal actions with TDR being 0; (2) two task combinations with non-zero TDR of \textbf{Reacher-easy$\&$hard}~\cite{mu2022ctrlformer} and \textbf{Walker-walk$\&$prostrate}.
-For example, Walker-walk and Walker-prostrate hope a two-leg robot to maintain its height above a certain threshold for walking and below another certain threshold respectively, yielding almost opposite optimal Q functions with huge TDR.
-In \textbf{Appendix C.1}, we introduce more details about them and four other task combinations.
+\paragraph{Image-based control.} To verify our analyses of TDR in Sec.~\ref{theoretical}, we consider several task combinations in the DeepMind Control suite (DMC)~\cite{8}: (1) \textbf{Cartpole-balance\&balance$\_$sparse}, which shares the same optimal actions with TDR$=0$; (2) \textbf{Walker-stand\&walk\&prostrat\&flip}, and \textbf{Cheetah-run\&run$\_$back\&flip\&flip$\_$flip$\_$back}, which are widely used in multi-task unsupervised RL~\cite{39,47} and include task combinations with non-zero TDR.
+For example, Cheetah-run and Cheetah-flip hope a two-legged robot to move forward by running and flip around the torso, respectively (see Fig.~\ref{fig_imagine}), yielding distinct optimal Q-functions and thus leading to huge TDR.
+Additional details about these task combinations are provided in Appendix C.1.

-To evaluate generalization, we extend tasks in DMC and design three task distributions: (1) \textbf{Cheetah$\_$speed($\alpha,\ \beta$)}, which extends Cheetah-run and hopes the agent to run within the target speed interval $(\alpha-\beta,\ \alpha+\beta)$; (2) \textbf{Pendulum$\_$angle($\alpha,\ \beta$)}, which extends Pendulum-swingup and hopes an inverted pendulum to stay its pole within the target angle interval $(\arccos\alpha,\ \arccos\beta)$; and (3) \textbf{Walker$\_$speed($\alpha,\ \beta$)}, which is based on Walker-run and requires the planar walker to run within the target speed interval $(\alpha-\beta,\ \alpha+\beta)$.
-For each task distribution, we sample $4$ tasks for training and $2$ additional tasks for testing.
-More details are in \textbf{Appendix C.2}.
+To evaluate generalization with image-based observations, we extend classic tasks in DMC and design three task distributions: (1) \textbf{Cheetah$\_$speed($\alpha,\ \beta$)}, which extends Cheetah-run and hopes the agent to run within the target speed interval $(\alpha-\beta,\ \alpha+\beta)$; (2) \textbf{Pendulum$\_$angle($\alpha,\ \beta$)}, extending Pendulum-swingup to keep pendulum's pole within the target angle interval $(\arccos\alpha,\ \arccos\beta)$; and (3) \textbf{Walker$\_$speed($\alpha,\ \beta$)}, which is based on Walker-run and requires the planar walker to run within the target speed interval $(\alpha-\beta,\ \alpha+\beta)$.
+For each task distribution, we sample $4$ training tasks and $2$ additional test tasks.
+More details are provided in Appendix C.2.

-\paragraph{State-based Control.} To demonstrate the scalability of TAD, we also consider some state-based continuous control task distributions about robotic locomotion, simulated via the MuJoCo simulator~\cite{todorov2012mujoco}.
-Following previous work~\cite{finn2017model}, our chosen tasks distributions include (1) \textbf{Half-Cheetah-Fwd-Back}, which owns two opposite tasks; and (2) \textbf{Half-Cheetah-Vel} and \textbf{Humanoid-Direc-2D}, which are task distributions with 100 training tasks 30 testing tasks.
-More details of these task distributions are in \textbf{Appendix D}.
+\paragraph{State-based control.} To demonstrate the scalability of TAD, we also consider several state-based continuous robotic control task distributions simulated via MuJoCo~\cite{48}.
+Following previous work~\cite{27,29}, we select the following task distributions: (1) \textbf{Half-Cheetah-Fwd-Back}, consisting of two opposite tasks; (2) \textbf{Half-Cheetah-Vel} and \textbf{Humanoid-Direc-2D}, each comprising 100 training tasks and 30 test tasks.
+More details of these task distributions are provided in Appendix D.